Hey Photographer!

 There’s a lot of hype around making six figures, but let’s get real: hitting that number doesn’t automatically equate to success or happiness.
 I’ve seen photographers stress over reaching that “magic” figure, thinking it’s the key to their dreams.

-Here’s the deal: Does hitting six figures really make you happy?
+Here’s the deal: Will hitting six figures really make you happy?
 Does it fit with the life you want?
 I once heard a business coach boast about her $500K revenue, only to reveal that after spending on outsourcing, marketing, and overhead, there wasn’t much left.

 Share